scrumble-nl/react-quick-toaster/README.md

 ### Adding toasts

-First Import `withToaster` and `IToast` in the component where you want to create a toast.
+1\.
+Import `withToaster` and `IToast` in the component where you want to create a toast.
 ```typescript jsx
 import React from 'react';
 import {withToaster, IToast} from 'scrumble-nl/quick-toaster'; // here